 I get it – I’ve seen it before.
 I can sympathize.

-Problem is, this is only going to fuck his shit up in the long run.
-He's already being ridiculed for being a poser, and it's only likely to get worse.
+Problem is, this is only going to hurt him in the long run.
+He’s already being ridiculed for being a poser, and it’s only likely to get worse.

 The thing about living in another country in order to find yourself is that you have to take yourself with you.
 That means all your insecurities, problems and doubts.